pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

   5. Clone the DevOps repository, `https://github.com/pingidentity/pingidentity-devops-getting-started.git` to your local `${HOME}/projects/devops` directory.
   6. Run our `setup` script in `${HOME}/projects/devops/pingidentity-devops-getting-started` to quickly set up the DevOps environment.
   7. Use Docker Compose to deploy the full stack.
 This will run our [YAML configuration file](https://raw.githubusercontent.com/pingidentity/pingidentity-devops-getting-started/master/11-docker-compose/03-full-stack/docker-compose.yaml).
-  8. If you want to persist any of your configuration changes, [mount the configuration changes to a local Docker volume](../tree/master/11-docker-compose#persisting-container-state-and-data)
+  8. If you want to persist any of your configuration changes, [mount the configuration changes to a local Docker volume](../tree/master/11-docker-compose#persisting-container-state-and-data).

-See the procedures for complete information.
+See **Procedures** for complete information.

 ## Prerequisites